Audio-Synchronized Visual Animation: Audio-Synchronized Visual Animation

 \subsection{\db: A High-Quality Dataset for Audio Synchronized Video Generation}

-Existing large-scale audio-visual datasets like VGGSound~\cite{chen2020vggsound,chen2021vggsoundsync} and AudioSet~\cite{audioset} often contain amateur videos from platforms like YouTube.
+Existing large-scale audio-visual datasets like VGGSound~\cite{chen2020vggsound,chen2021vggsoundsync,sparse2022iashin} and AudioSet~\cite{audioset} often contain amateur videos from platforms like YouTube.
 These videos, while diverse, can pose challenges for audio-synchronized video generation tasks due to rapid scene changes, camera motion, noisy audio, or out-of-frame sound sources.
 Prior work~\cite{li2021aist++,lee2022soundguided} has addressed this by focusing on simpler videos, such as those depicting fire crackling or weather patterns.
 However, such videos often lack strong synchronization cues between audio and visual motion, making them unsuitable for \task.
 To facilitate research in this area, we introduce a high-quality dataset specifically designed for audio-synchronized video generation, ensuring a close synchronization between audio and visuals.
 More specifically, our selection criteria to create the dataset were: (1) \textit{High Correlation}: Significant visual changes should be closely associated with audio at each timestamp, and vice versa.
 (2) \textit{Dynamic Content}: We included content rich in temporal changes, excluding ambient or monotonous classes.
 (3) \textit{Quality and Relevance}: Both video and audio needed to be clean, stable, and semantically aligned.

-\paragraph{Preliminary Curation} We construct our dataset from VGGSound~\cite{chen2020vggsound}, a large-scale dataset with 309 diverse audio classes.
-Similar to VGGSoundSync~\cite{chen2021vggsoundsync}, we start by narrowing to 149 classes with potential clear audio-visual synchronized events, removing ambient classes.
-We refer to this intermediate dataset as VGGSS.
-From VGGSS, we deploy a sequence of automatic cleaning steps and a final manual selection stage to identify appropriate videos.
-We summarize procedures below and provide details in supplementary.
+\newparagraph{Preliminary Curation} We start from VGGSound~\cite{chen2020vggsound}, a large-scale dataset with 309 diverse audio classes.
+Similar to VGGSoundSync~\cite{chen2021vggsoundsync}, we first narrow down to 149 classes with potentially clear audio-visual synchronized events, removing ambient classes, which is referred as VGGSS.
+We then deploy a sequence of automatic cleaning steps and a final manual selection step to identify appropriate videos.
+The procedures are summarized below and detailed in Suppl.
+Sec.
+5.2.